BayraktarLab/cell2location/README.md

 Kleshchevnikov, V., Shmatko, A., Dann, E. et al. Cell2location maps fine-grained cell types in spatial transcriptomics.
 Nat Biotechnol (2022). https://doi.org/10.1038/s41587-021-01139-4 https://www.nature.com/articles/s41587-021-01139-4

+Please note that cell2locations requires 2 user-provided hyperparameters (N_cells_per_location and detection_alpha) - for detailed guidance on setting these hyperparameters and their impact see [the flow diagram and the note](https://github.com/BayraktarLab/cell2location/blob/master/docs/images/Note_on_selecting_hyperparameters.pdf).
+Many real datasets (especially human) show within-slide variability in RNA detection sensitivity - requiring you to try both recommended settings of the `detection_alpha` parameter: `detection_alpha=200` for low within-slide technical variability and `detection_alpha=20` for high within-slide technical variability.

 Cell2location is a principled Bayesian model that can resolve fine-grained cell types in spatial transcriptomic data and create comprehensive cellular maps of diverse tissues.
 Cell2location accounts for technical sources of variation and borrows statistical strength across locations, thereby enabling the integration of single cell and spatial transcriptomics with higher sensitivity and resolution than existing tools.
 This is achieved by estimating which combination of cell types in which cell abundance could have given the mRNA counts in the spatial data, while modelling technical effects (platform/technology effect, contaminating RNA, unexplained variance).

 <p align="center">